 Stats on average wages & Hourly Rates in Canada for an Electrician

-Keep in mind - the following are electricians' wages or rates that an Electrical Contractor pays to his electricians/employees.
-Obviously, ECs charge their customers much more than the rates below.
+Keep in mind - the following are electricians' wages or rates that ECs pay to electricians/employees.
+Obviously, their customers pay much more than the rates below.

 According to The Electrical Contractors Association of Ontario a unionized first year apprentice electrician wage package in Ontario (effective May 1, 2008-April 30, 2009) ranges from $19.70 to $24.81 per hour depending on the local union jurisdiction.